engagespark/api-docs/docs/index.md

 Subscribe existing contacts
 ---------------------------

-Here is how you subscribe existing contacts, using their ID.
+Here is how to subscribe existing contacts using their contact ID.

 ```json
 {